viniciius14/GBL/napkin.md

 ### Future Objectives (big maybes):
  - [ ] Add support for other architectures
  - [ ] Add a submodule with a custom BIOS

+### TODO:
+ - [ ] Edit scripts/qemu_gdb to work with both GDB versions dynamically
+    - [ ] Check docker for this program (and personal pc aswell)
+ - [ ] Refactor to 64 bit code as it's complete spaghetti rn